- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 If the user knows a qualified professional, they can choose to make arrangements to have their blood sample taken without the need to purchase this service from Medichecks.

 As can be seen from the screenshot below, Medichecks presents the results by biomarker.
 The report includes the date the test was performed and the value of each biomarker.
 The company also displays the results on a colored bar indicating if they are within the normal range, borderline, or outside the normal range.
+However, there are no insights into where the results fall from their optimal range.

 If customers wish to view additional information, they can click on the arrow next to each result.
-Here, Medichecks allows users to keep track of their past test results and provides a detailed description of each biomarker.
+Here, Medichecks allows users to keep track of their past test results and provides a description of each biomarker.
 A screenshot of the Results Tracker Graph can be seen below.

 Medichecks’ prices vary depending on which tests customers choose, and they can range from $47 to over $800 for a single test.
 Moreover, prices can change depending on which sample collection method is chosen (finger-prick, in-clinic, or nurse visit).